benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 10.md

 ### Foreign-Key Constraints
 Two violations are possible
-- an inseret or update to R introduces values not found in S
+- an insert or update to R introduces values not found in S
 - a deletion or update to S causes some tuple of R to "dangle"

 Actions taken for violation